-Nancy Demerdash specializes in modern and contemporary art and architectural history of the Middle East and North Africa.
-Her dissertation, "Tunisia, 1940-1970: The Spatial Politics of Reconstruction, Decolonization, and Development," examines modernist architectural practices in Tunisia, as they emerged against the backdrop of postwar reconstruction, decolonization and a nascent national consciousness.
-With an emphasis on social housing typologies, debates on the vernacular, and discourses of functionalism and heritage in Tunisia, this project analyzes how modernism itself was constructed, deployed and spatially adapted in the region as a signifier of progress and control.
-In January 2016, a chapter of her dissertation was awarded the Rhonda A. Saad Prize for Best Paper in Modern and Contemporary Arab Art from the Association for Modern and Contemporary Art of the Arab World, Iran, & Turkey (AMCA).
-Additionally, Nancy's work has received support from the Spiro Kostof Fellowship from the Society of Architectural Historians, the Forum Transregionale Studien and Europe in the Middle East (EUME) programs in Berlin, the National Endowment for the Humanities, the Donald and Mary Hyde Fellowship at Princeton University, and the Association for the Study of the Middle East and Africa (ASMEA).
+Nancy Demerdash specializes in architectural and urban history of North Africa during the nineteenth and twentieth centuries.
+Her dissertation, "Tunisia, 1940–1970: The Spatial Politics of Reconstruction, Decolonization, and Development," now under revision into a book manuscript, explores the grafting of modernist architectural forms on Tunisia in the postwar period and the dramatic urban transformations that its cities underwent, just as the country transitioned from being a French colonial protectorate to an independent nation state.
+With an emphasis on social housing typologies, debates on the vernacular, and discourses of functionalism and heritage in Tunisia, her project analyzes how modernism itself was constructed, deployed and spatially adapted in the region as a signifier of progress and control.
+Nancy's scholarship has received support and been recognized by numerous academic institutions and organizations: Albion College (James E. and Dorothy R. Blanchard Faculty Fellowship, 2020), Great Lakes Colleges Association (Global Crossroads Grant, Andrew W. Mellon Foundation, 2018), the Modern and Contemporary Arab Art from the Association for Modern and Contemporary Art of the Arab World, Iran, & Turkey (Rhonda A. Saad Prize for Best Paper, 2016), Society of Architectural Historians (Spiro Kostof Fellowship, 2016), the Historians of Islamic Art Association (Oleg Grabar Travel Grant, 2016), the Forum Transregionale Studien and Europe in the Middle East (EUME) (2012, 2014), the National Endowment for the Humanities (2014, 2019), and Princeton University (Donald and Mary Hyde Fellowship,2013–2014).

-Before beginning her doctoral studies at Princeton University, Nancy earned a Master of Science in Architecture Studies (S.M.Arch.S.) from the Aga Khan Program for Islamic Architecture at the Massachusetts Institute of Technology, where her thesis on French colonial urban planning in Marrakesh won the Best Thesis Prize in the Department of Architecture in 2009.
-She also holds an Honors B.A. in Art History and a certificate in Religious Studies from the University of Wisconsin-Madison (2006).
-Having taught at the School of the Art Institute of Chicago and within the Princeton-Mellon Initiative for Architecture, Urbanism, and the Humanities, Nancy now teaches in the Department of the History of Art and Architecture at DePaul University.
+Before taking on doctoral studies at Princeton University, Nancy earned a Master of Science in Architecture Studies (S.M.Arch.S.) from the Aga Khan Program for Islamic Architecture at the Massachusetts Institute of Technology, where her thesis on French colonial urban planning in Marrakesh won the Best Thesis Prize in the Department of Architecture (2009).
+She also holds an Honors B.A. in Art History, with Distinction, and a certificate in Religious Studies from the University of Wisconsin-Madison (2006).

 “Bordering Nowhere: Migration and the Politics of Placelessness in Contemporary Art of the Maghrebi Diaspora,” Journal of North African Studies, Special Issue on “Maghrebi Art, Cinema and Literature in the 21st Century,” 21:2 (March 2016): 258-272.